James A. McIntyre: Career

 Since becoming a justice of the Court of Appeal in 1996, McIntyre had been appointed to serve on various judicial committees.
 In 1997, he was appointed to the Judicial Council of California's Court Profiles Advisory Committee, which makes recommendations on new judgeships, where he served until 1999.
 At that time, he was appointed to the Judicial Council Task Force on Jury Instructions, where he served until 2001.
 After his time on the task force, he was appointed to an appellate panel of justices who are responsible for hearing writ petitions in labor disputes between Superior Courts and their employees, where he still serves.

 He was a Master of the Enright Chapter of the American Inns of Court, a Fellow of the American College of Trial Lawyers, a Diplomate of the American Board of Trial Advocates and had an "AV" rating in Martindale-Hubbell (the highest rating possible).

-Personal life
+Personal life and death

 McIntyre and his wife Victoria Bradley McIntyre had two daughters, Jill McIntyre Kelly and Jamie McIntyre Brown.
 He had two children from his first marriage, Scott and Molly McIntyre.
 Outside of his professional activities, McIntyre had also been a board member for various community and education groups, a little league manager, and a soccer coach.

-Death

-McIntyre passed away August 16, 2020 due to kidney failure as a complication of pancreatic cancer.
+McIntyre died on August 16, 2020, due to kidney failure as a complication of pancreatic cancer, at the age of 81.